aojedao/Microfactory/collections/_posts/2022-10-6-Machining-Module.md

 Two types of profiles were used, a long one for the x-axis base, and 5 profiles placed perpendicularly to the x-axis, placed evenly.
 Due to the use of sliding printed supports, there was no need to have eaxct measurements, but the other profiles needed as much, because a different size meant irregularity in the paralellism.
 For this reason, they were selected in two groups, one for the ends and another for the interior ones.

 To cut the profiles, first a hand saw was used, then a file was used to improve the regularity, and to obtain the final value the Leadwell CNC Machine at LabFabEx was used to mill the ends.
-In figure \ref{fig:profilecut} the three phases are shown.
+In figure profilecut the three phases are shown.
 In the left, the profile was cut with the handsaw, in the middle it was filed and the final one was after being milled.
 The ones used at the end were threaded using an M5 tap.
 A $\frac{5}{32} \, inch$ was tested, but it was too loose to be used.

 ![profilecut](https://raw.githubusercontent.com/aojedao/Microfactory/dev/assets/img/PCBMill/profilecut.jpg)

 Aluminium profile cuts for each phase.

-The milling process is shown in figure \ref{fig:manufactura1}.
-The mounting of the aluminium profile on the machine is shown in figure \ref{fig:manufactura14}, where a dial gauge was placed on the Leadwell's head to verify every profile was placed in the same position.
+The milling process is shown in figure manufactura1.
+The mounting of the aluminium profile on the machine is shown in figure manufactura14, where a dial gauge was placed on the Leadwell's head to verify every profile was placed in the same position.

 ![manufactura1](https://raw.githubusercontent.com/aojedao/Microfactory/dev/assets/img/PCBMill/manufactura1.jpg)